AdamMeyers/The_Termolator/README.txt

      and different from each other (distance measured as cosine similarity).

+     README_fr.txt -- This describes the French version of Termolator, including installation instructions (which presume first
+     installing the English version), as well as how to run the French system.

 The Termolator takes two sets of documents as input a FOREGROUND set and a BACKGROUND set and finds instances of terminology that are more characteristic of the FOREGROUND than the BACKGROUND.
 Input files can